slateci/docker-images/README.md

 ## Development
 Github Action files are stored in `.github/workflows`.
 The build script is located at `build.py`.

+## How can I skip specific vulnerabilities scan?
+We recommend fixing the vulnerabilities; however, you have a provision to skip scanning your docker image for specific vulnerabilities for any valid reason.
+You can add the vulnerability tag/tags that you want Trivy and Dockle to ignore in the .trivyignore and .dockleignore files, respectively.
+Refer example folder for more info.

 ## Todo
 1. Add Github Action cron job for checking image vulnerabilities.